ADeVera412/DeVera_Aidan_Final_project/README.md

 ## Description

-Create an llm from pyhon API and create a user interface for the chatbot.
+Create an llm from pyhon API and create a user interface for the chatbot

 ## Getting Started
+Create an API key from OpenAI's website
+In VSCode, test the API key to see if OpenAI

 ### Dependencies

-Downloading libraries necessary to create the llm
+Creating an API key from OpenAI's website
+Install pygame

 ### Installing